 Q. Do these eight transactions involving these five customers break down into generic categories?

-A. Yes, they break down into two categorieseach of the eight transactions involved Transwestern contracting to provide, and providing, firm transportation capacity and service from receipt points on the east side of the Transwestern system to delivery points on the system at the California border under a negotiated rate schedule for the California destination service.
-However, only ___ of the eight total transactions with ___ of the five customers involved the utilization of Operational Capacity, as it is known on the Transwestern system.
-The other ___ transactions with only ___ of the five customers involved firm delivery point rights to .the capacity underlying the transactions involved ocand involved Operational Capacity which I will explain in a moment.that provide alternate, as opposed to primary, firm delivery point rights to .
-Such transactions were completely subject to the availability of capacity and could only be scheduled after Transwestern scheduled primary firm service at such points. alternate delivery point in this proceedinginvolved
+A. Yes, they break down into two categories.
+One category involves transactions in which Transwestern provided primary firm delivery point rights to the California border.
+Four of the eight negotiated rate transactions subject to this proceeding fall within this category.
+The shippers were Sempra and Richardson.
+In each of the four transactions in this category, the capacity underlying the transactions involved operational capacity.

+The other category involves transactions that provide alternate, as opposed to primary, firm delivery point rights to the California border.
+Such transactions were completely subject to the availability of capacity and could only be scheduled after Transwestern scheduled primary firm service at such points.
+This alternate delivery point category involves the remaining four of the eight transactions under review in this proceeding.
+The shippers involved were Reliant, BP, Astra and Richardson.

 Q. Would you describe and define the term operational capacity as you have just used it in your previous answer?

 A. Yes.
 Operational capacity is firm capacity that becomes available for a short period of time due to operational conditions.
-Although each segment of Transwestern’s facilities has a specified design capacity, the capacity of those facilities may, during certain periods of time, exceed the design capacity as the result of certain changes in operating conditions such as lower winter ambient temperatures and the increased compressor efficiency associated with such temperatures.the utilization of alternate receipt or delivery point firm capacity, having a lower priority than primary firm capacity, under a standard firm transportation service agreement with a negotiated rate schedule for the alternate point firm service to California.
-Thus,
+Although each segment of Transwestern’s facilities has a specified design capacity, the capacity of those facilities may, during certain periods of time, exceed the design capacity as the result of certain changes in operating conditions such as lower winter ambient temperatures and the increased compressor efficiency associated with such temperatures.

 Q. Please explain the daily firm transactions utilizing operational capacity.

-A. The amount of available operational capacity depends on lower winter ambient temperatures, and teda couldthe capacity db
+A. The amount of available operational capacity depends on lower winter ambient temperatures, and the amount of such capacity may change from day to day.
+Therefore, Transwestern contracted for service on a primary firm basis for a term of one day, which could be extended day-to-day thereafter if the capacity continued to be available.

 Q. Do the rate provisions of the eight transactions have any similarities?